fossabot/GiG.Core/docs/GiG.Core.Orleans.Clustering.Localhost.md

 #### Silo

-The ConfigureLocalhostClustering extension accepts the following parameters:
+The `ConfigureLocalhostClustering` extension accepts the following parameters.
+You can also use the `IConfiguration` overload to load the following configuration from `appsettings.json` under the Config section `Orleans:Cluster` and `Orleans:Silo`.

 | Configuration Name | Type       | Required | Default Value |
 |:-------------------|:-----------|:---------|:--------------|